aadhityavarshan/aadhityavarshan/README.md

 # Aadhitya Varshan Durgadevi Vijaisenthil

-🧠 I work on ML systems that read ICU data at UF, build backend systems for fintech at Build Up, and create high scale data tools used at Lockheed Martin and Dartexon.
+🧠 I work on ML systems that read ICU data at UF, build backend systems for fintech at Build Up, and built high scale data tools used at Lockheed Martin and Dartexon.

 🌱 I’m learning more about clinical AI, agentic systems, high scale compute, and reinforcement learning.